 - if you’re clear of any predefined chronic diseases that might cause further health complications for the recipient(s).

 Yes, in some cases.
-Live donations, such as a kidney transplants, are often done between family members, because the blood groups and tissue types are more compatible which ensures a high success rate.
+Live donations, such as kidney transplants, are often done between family members because the blood groups and tissue types are more compatible, ensuring a high success rate.